-- ♣ The school council should be involved in discussions about behaviour and any new strategies that are going be introduced to address any behavioural issue within our school. - ♣ At the beginning of every academic year, pupils review and adapt the Playground Code and are responsible for their class code of conduct. - ♣ It is the school's expectation that the older pupils model good behaviour for the rest of the school.
+- ♣ The school council should be involved in discussions about behaviour and any new strategies that to be introduced including the use of rewards and consequences. - At the beginning of every academic year, pupils review and adapt the Playground rules and are responsible for their class rules.